effeffe/qtiplot_docker/README.md

 # qtiplot_docker
+All the text written has been released under GPLv3, unless otherwise explicitly stated.
+All the packages and software the scripts may download, execute, modify or whatever is released under their own licenses and owned by their respective proprietors.

 ## INFO
 This is a repository to allow the installation of qtiplot on systems where pre-built packages are not available or compiling is very messy if not impossible.